iam-abin/SPYNE/README.md

 http://localhost:8080/api/v1/user/<other path>
 ```

-- To access the discussion service,
+- To access the post service,

 ```
 http://localhost:8080/api/v1/post/<other path>